Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction: Observations and analysis

 The weighted H-test was also used to quantify the significance of GOM using the calculated orbital phases.
 To describe and compare the folded orbital light curves across different systems, we fitted them with a sinusoidal function by maximizing the likelihood

 where $F(\Phi)=\alpha\sin\left(2\pi\left(\Phi+\Phi_0\right)\right)+1$ approximates the orbital light curve, $\Phi$ is the orbital phase ($\Phi=0$ corresponds to the pulsars' ascending node), and $\Phi_0$ quantifies the phase shift of the maximum relative to phase 0.25.
 Thus, the peak phase is given by $\Phi_{max}=0.25-\Phi_0$.
-Although some orbital light curves are not strictly sinusoidal, we use this approach to quantify the amplitude and phase centering of the GOM in an homogeneous way.
-In this model, the parameter $\alpha$ is the semi-amplitude of the modulation divided by the difference between the average flux and the background level, providing a measure of the fractional semi-amplitude of the orbital modulation, or modulated fraction (MF) hereafter.
+Although some orbital light curves are not strictly sinusoidal, we use this approach to quantify the amplitude and phase-centering of the GOM in an homogeneous way.
+In this model, the parameter $\alpha$ is the semiamplitude of the modulation divided by the difference between the average flux and the background level; it provides a measure of the fractional semiamplitude of the orbital modulation, or modulated fraction (MF) hereafter.

-The confidence intervals for the model parameters, $\alpha$ and $\Phi_0$, were determined using Wilks' Theorem (i.e., assuming that the drop in log-likelihood, $-2\Delta\log\mathcal{L}$, follows a $\chi^2$ distribution with 2 degrees of freedom).
+The confidence intervals for the model parameters, $\alpha$ and $\Phi_0$, were determined using Wilks' theorem (i.e., assuming that the drop in log-likelihood, $-2\Delta\log\mathcal{L}$, follows a $\chi^2$ distribution with two degrees of freedom).
 For sources with $H<14$ (corresponding to $<3\sigma$ significance), we placed $3\sigma$ upper limits on the MF.
 Figure \ref{fig:par} shows two such examples of how we determined uncertainties (left) and placed upper limits (right) on the fitted parameters.

 From previous studies it was found that the soft GOM is pulsed, meaning that the modulation arises from photons corresponding to the peak of the pulse profile \citep[see Section~\ref{sec:intro} and][]{an20, clark21, sim24}.
-We manually identified on- and off- pulse intervals, selected only photons corresponding to these intervals, and then searched for orbital modulation as described.
-Overall, searching for GOM with on-pulse photons proved to be more sensitive compared to just using all detected photons.
+We manually identified on- and off-pulse intervals, selected only photons corresponding to these intervals, and then searched for orbital modulation as described.
+Overall, searching for GOM with on-pulse photons proved to be more sensitive than just using all detected photons.
 For example, for PSR J2215+5135 using all spin phases yields $H=11.97$, while selecting on-pulse photons results in a higher GOM significance $H=14.83$.

-To ensure a robust and user-independent analysis for selecting on-pulse intervals, we also adopted a reweighting procedure introduced in \cite{kerr19} and \cite{clark23}.
+To ensure a robust and user-independent analysis for selecting on-pulse intervals, we also adopted a reweighting procedure introduced by \cite{kerr19} and \cite{clark23}.
 This method is based on the pulse shape and modifies the prior weights, $w$ (\texttt{MODEL\_WEIGHT}) into posterior weights $w'$,

 where $f(\phi)$ is the pulsar's template pulse profile.
 The pulse profile was modeled using a series of wrapped Gaussian functions, with parameters optimized by maximizing log-likelihood, as described in \cite{3PC}.
 After folding and binning those reweighted photons to obtain orbital light curves, we refer to them as ``reweighted counts".
 When the available timing solution does not allow for coherent spin-phase folding (e.g., in the case of PSR~J1227-4853, Sec.~\ref{sec:J1227}), we refer to the counts in the orbital light curves as ``weighted counts" (since they are still weighted according to the photon arrival directions and energies).